 - Turn off the switch next to an app to prevent it from accessing the said thing.

 - Repeat steps 2 and 3 for other privacy settings.

-iOS 14 now makes it mandatory for an app to get your consent before tracking you over other third-party apps and websites.
+With iOS 14, Apple made it mandatory for an app to get your consent before tracking you over other third-party apps and websites.
 To disable cross-app tracking, check out our guide on how to block iPhone apps from tracking you.

 Limit Apple Advertising

 - Open the iPhone Settings app and tap Privacy.